 Neptune uses graph structures such as nodes (data entities), edges (relationships), and properties to represent and store data.
 The relationships are stored as first order citizens of the data model.
 This allows data in nodes to be directly linked, dramatically improving the performance of queries that navigate relationships in the data.
 Neptune’s interactive performance at scale effectively enables a broad set of graph use cases.

 If you already have your data in a graph model, it’s easy to get started with Amazon Neptune.
 You can load data in CSV or RDF formats and begin writing graph queries with Apache TinkerPop Gremlin or SPARQL.
 You can use the quick start guide below, or see the full getting started instructions.
 We've consolidated Best Practices for Amazon Neptune as well.

-If you're interested in enabling GraphQL for access to Amazon Neptune, there's an example application showing how to use AWS AppSync GraphQL and Amazon Neptune.
+If you're interested in enabling GraphQL for access to Amazon Neptune, there's an example application showing how to use Amazon AppSync GraphQL and Amazon Neptune.

 If you'd like to migrate to Amazon Neptune, we have a utility to convert GraphML data to the Neptune CSV format, and there is also a Python Library to help with writing to Neptune from Amazon Glue jobs.